ccrlawrence/actual-gpt/README.md

 Before you begin, make sure you have the following:

 - **Docker**: Installed and running on your system.
-- **Node.js**: Version 18 or later if you’re running without Docker.
+- **Node.js**: Version 18 or later if you're running without Docker.
 - **Actual Server**: An instance of Actual Server running and accessible.
 - **OpenAI Account**: Sign up at OpenAI and obtain an API key.
 - **Budget UUID**: The unique identifier for your budget in Actual Server.